ithanamaral/ithanamaral/README.md

 ### 💼 *My Work:*

 - [Projeto 1](https://github.com/seu-perfil/repo1) - In this project I created a collaborator form in React.
-- [Projeto 2](https://github.com/seu-perfil/repo2) - In this other my first front-end project sold.
+- [Projeto 2](https://github.com/seu-perfil/repo2) - In this other my first Front-End project sold.

 ---